 Published at: 2025-10-31

-This section explains how to record engineers’ on-site service activities, including work hours and location check-ins during fieldwork.
+This section describes how to record engineers’ on-site service activities, including clock-in/clock-out logs and working hours during fieldwork.

-Access Path: Service Connector > System Settings > Work Order Check-in
+Access Path: Service Connector > System Settings > Work Order Clock-in

 picture coming soon:

-• Stores predefined scenario categories for engineer check-ins and calculates work hour types.
-Follow the product manual to create new scenarios; avoid adding custom fields.
+• Stores predefined clock-in scenario classifications and working hour calculation types for engineers.
+Follow the product manual to create new scenarios; custom fields are not recommended.

 picture coming soon:

-Purpose: Validates the engineer’s check-in location against the work order’s service address to prevent fraudulent check-ins and ensure on-site presence.
+Purpose: Validates the distance between an engineer’s clock-in location and the Work Order service address to prevent fraudulent check-ins and ensure on-site presence.

 • By default, the system validates against the “Service Address” field in the Work Order object.
-Adjust this in: Service Connector > System Settings > Fieldwork > Work Order Check-in.
+Adjust this setting at: Service Connector > System Settings > Fieldwork > Work Order Clock-in.

 picture coming soon: